Local data in Angular Grid component

 if (e.requestType === 'save' || e.requestType === 'delete') {

-// The this.flag is disabled after operation is successfully performed so that it can enter the condition on next execution
+// The this.flag is disabled after operation is successfully performed so it can enter the condition on next execution

 this.flag = false;